MicrosoftDocs/customer-insights/ci-docs/export-adobe-experience-platform.md

 manager: shellyha
 ---

-# Use Customer Insights segments in Adobe Experience Platform (preview)
+# Export segments to Adobe Experience Platform (preview)

 As a user of Dynamics 365 Customer Insights, you may have created segments to make your marketing campaigns more efficient by targeting relevant audiences.
 To use a segment from Customer Insights in Adobe Experience Platform and applications like Adobe Campaign Standard, you need to follow a few steps outlined in this article.